Joe Clark: Progressive Conservative leadership convention, 1976

-Opposition Leader, 1976–1979
+Opposition leader (1976–1979)

-Joe Clark's rapid rise from a relatively unknown Alberta MP to the Leader of the Opposition took much of Canada by surprise.
+Clark's rapid rise from a relatively unknown Alberta MP to the Leader of the Opposition took much of Canada by surprise.
 The Toronto Star announced Clark's victory with a headline that read "Joe Who?", giving Clark a nickname that stuck for years.
 His clumsiness and awkward mannerisms were mocked by some political commentators, such as cartoonist Andy Donato who typically drew Clark with mittens on strings hanging from his suit sleeves.

 However, Clark hired experienced staffers such as Lowell Murray, Duncan Edmonds, and William Neville, who shaped his policies and ran his office.
 He improved his party's standing in national opinion polls.
 Clark gradually earned the respect of some political observers, including his own caucus, and benefited when live television came to the House of Commons in 1977.
 Some observers noted that Clark, despite being perceived by many people as something of a square, showed biting wit at times while in Opposition.
 One of his most famous quips was: "A recession is when your neighbour loses his job.
 A depression is when you lose your job.
 Recovery is when Pierre Trudeau loses his job."
+Television broadcasts of Question Period in the House of Commons served to build Clark and the Tories up as an alternative to the Liberals.